fleetdm/fleet-terraform/gcp/readme.md

     Ensure your `gcloud` CLI is authenticated with the account having the necessary permissions.
     ```bash
     gcloud auth application-default login
     ```
+    If you need to specify a project for ADC (though project factory creates one):
+    ```bash
+    gcloud config set project YOUR_QUOTA_PROJECT_ID # A project where gcloud can store credentials
+    gcloud auth application-default set-quota-project YOUR_QUOTA_PROJECT_ID
+    ```

 2.  **Initialize Terraform:**